open2b/scriggo-site/get-started.md

 does not import packages and uses the built-in `println` to print the string on the standard error.

-A program executed by Scriggo can have access only to packages, variables, constants, functions and types that are explicitly provided through a package loader.
+A program executed by Scriggo can have access only to packages, variables, constants, functions and types that are explicitly provided through an importer.

-To import packages and the relative exported names, you have to pass a package importer to the `Build` function.
-The code of a package import can be coded manually or can be created automatically from a Scriggofile with the Import command.
+To import packages and the relative exported names, you have to pass an importer to the `Build` function.
+The code of the importer can be coded manually or can be generated from a Scriggofile with the Import command.

 #### The Import command

-The `scriggo import` command allows to easily create a package importer to import Go standard packages and other packages according to the instructions in a <a href="scriggofile">Scriggofile</a>.
+The `scriggo import` command allows to easily create an importer that imports the Go standard packages and other packages according to the instructions in a <a href="scriggofile">Scriggofile</a>.

 Create a file called "Scriggofile" with the following contents and put it in the module directory: